-Local 274 members included James Adams, Bill “Mr. C” Carney, Trudy Pitts, Duke Ellington, Benny Golson, Count Basie, Jimmy Smith, Sonny Stitt, Art Blakey, Sarah Vaughan, Max Roach, Clifford Brown, Shirley Scott, Philly Joe Jones, Jimmy and Percy Heath, Jimmy Oliver, John Coltrane, Dizzy Gillespie, Bill Doggett, Jimmy McGriff and Nina Simone.
+Local 274 members included James Adams, Bill “Mr. C” Carney, Trudy Pitts, Duke Ellington, Benny Golson, Count Basie, Jimmy Smith, Sonny Stitt, Art Blakey, Sarah Vaughan, Max Roach, Clifford Brown, Shirley Scott, Philly Joe Jones, Jimmy and Percy Heath, Jimmy Oliver, John Coltrane, Dizzy Gillespie, Lee Morgan, Bill Doggett, Jimmy McGriff and Nina Simone.
 The Clef Club, its social arm, was the place for weekend jam sessions.
 The bar and performance space was open to jazz musicians and enthusiasts.

 In his autobiography, I Was Not Asked, noted educator and music scholar Dr. George E. Allen wrote:

 Many Philadelphia African American jazz musicians attributed their success to the atmosphere and fellowship at Black Local 274.
 For aspiring musicians, the Local was a training ground for developing their reputation and experimenting with new musical concepts.
 Local 274 was also a place where African American musicians sought refuge from racial prejudice and discrimination.
 In the union club during the jam sessions, musicians were encouraged to pursue musical careers through the applause of grassroots Philadelphia African Americans who loved and respected them and the visiting jazz musicians who were playing in the local clubs.
 Many members of Local 274 joined because of these benefits.
 The atmosphere inspired both African American and white musicians.
 They learned by listening to the music performed at the Union and socializing with the many musicians who congregated there.